 RELATED: How To Choose A Rain Jacket

-Soft shell jackets like these are the ideal choice when you’re looking for a balance between water-resistance and breathability but want to err on the side of breathability.
+Soft shells are the ideal choice when you’re looking for a balance between water-resistance and breathability but want to err on the side of breathability.
 They’ll keep you protected on all but the soggiest days, and they’ll also keep from feeling like you’re hanging out in your own personal sauna after a tough climb or full-on aerobic suffer-fest.
 For high-output activities, or for adventures where the need for breathability trumps the need for waterproof protection, soft shells are your best bet for comfortable performance.

 Click here to learn more about Men’s soft shell jackets and Women’s soft shell jackets by Outdoor Research.